avamsykiran/Angular_1430PM_24Apr19May2023/README.md

     custom events.
 A custome event can be declared and raised from with in a component using EventEmitter objects and @Output decorator.

+Angular Routing

+    Routing allows us to display one component at a time baed on a url.

+    RouterModule from '@angular/router'

+        Route               class       path:''
+                                        component:
+                                        pathMatch:'startsWith|full'
+                                        redirect:''
+                                        children:[]
+                                        canActive:[]
+                                        canDeactive:[]
+                                        canLoad:[]

+        Routes              Route[]

+        router-outlet       component   reserve place on the top-level component, and that place is replaced with the componenet matching the path

+        routerLink          directive   used on a 'a' tag instead of its 'href' routerLinkActive    directive   it takes a css-class and applies to the 'a' tag, when it is active

+        Router              service     offers two methods to navigate programatically navigate([])
+                                        navigateByUrl("")

+        ActivatedRouter     service     used to extract information like url-apth, path variables, query string ..etc., from the current URL.